Asadullah-Dal17/Yolov4-Detector-and-Distance-Estimator/README.md

 # Yolov4-Detector-and-Distance-Estimator

-*Find distance from object to camera using YoloV4 object detector, here we will be using single camera :camera:, detailed explanation of distance estimation is available another repository* [**Face detection and Distance Estimation using single camera**](https://github.com/Asadullah-Dal17/Distance_measurement_using_single_camera)
+*Find the distance from the object to the camera using the YoloV4 object detector, here we will be using a single camera :camera:, detailed explanation of distance estimation is available in another repository* [**Face detection and Distance Estimation using single camera**](https://github.com/Asadullah-Dal17/Distance_measurement_using_single_camera)